 Jean-François Formela is a partner and focuses on new advances in biology and drug discovery technologies as well as novel therapeutics.

-He is chairman of IFM Therapeutics and serves on the boards of Intellia Therapeutics (NASDAQ: NTLA), F-star, Kyn Therapeutics, Spero Therapeutics (NASDAQ: SPRO), and Translate Bio (NASDAQ: TBIO) which he co-founded.
+He is chairman of IFM Therapeutics and Triplet Therapeutics and serves on the boards of Intellia Therapeutics (NASDAQ: NTLA), F-star, Korro Bio, Kyn Therapeutics, Spero Therapeutics (NASDAQ: SPRO), and Translate Bio (NASDAQ: TBIO).

 Jean-François has been involved in the formation of companies such as Adnexus (acquired by BMS), Arteaus Therapeutics (acquired by Eli Lilly), deCODE (NASDAQ: DCGN), Exelixis (NASDAQ: EXEL), MorphoSys (Xetra: MOR.DE), and NxStage (NASDAQ: NXTM, acquired by Fresenius Medical).
 He was also an investor in CoStim Pharmaceuticals (acquired by Novartis).

 Jean-François joined Atlas Venture in 1993 to build the U.S. life sciences franchise.
 Prior to joining Atlas, Jean-François worked at Schering-Plough where he was responsible for the marketing of Intron A, Schering-Plough’s alpha-interferon.
 He began his career as a medical doctor and practiced emergency medicine at Necker University Hospital in Paris.

 Jean-François is a member of the MGH Research Advisory Council and a former trustee of the Boston Institute of Contemporary Art.
 He received his M.D. from Paris University School of Medicine and his M.B.A. from Columbia University.